by Kalle Kilpi

 M&A is a collaborative effort that requires all parties and stakeholders to work closely together during a set period of time.
-During the due diligence process, for example, the buyer and seller need to keep an open line of communication so that they can quickly exchange information and documents with one-another as needed.
+During the M&A due diligence process, for example, the buyer and seller need to keep an open line of communication so that they can quickly exchange information and documents with one-another as needed.
 Ideally, the exchange of documents, questions, and diligence findings would be stored in one application.
 CRM doesn’t allow for collaboration with any external parties.

 5. Contact Management is just a Small Part of the Overall M&A Process

 A CRM is very good for managing contacts, but not good for managing an actual M&A process.
 Deal management software should have CRM functionality built into the tool so that teams can track activity with both internal and external stakeholders.
 CRMs, like virtual data rooms and generic project management software, are being replaced by purpose-built solutions that include all of the functionality needed to run a transaction from start to finish.